Unboxed-Software/solana-course/content/basic-solana-mobile.md

 # Lab

 Let's practice this together by building a simple Android mobile counter dApp with React Native.
 The app will interact with the Anchor counter program that we made in the [Intro to client-side Anchor development](https://www.soldev.app/course/intro-to-anchor-frontend) lesson.
-This dApp simply displays a counter and allows users to increment the count through a Solana program In this app, we’ll be able to see the current count, connect our wallet, and increment the count.
+This dApp simply displays a counter and allows users to increment the count through a Solana program.
+In this app, we’ll be able to see the current count, connect our wallet, and increment the count.
 We’ll be doing this all on Devnet and will be compiling only for Android.

 This program already exists and is already deployed on Devnet.
 Feel free to check out the [deployed program's code](https://github.com/Unboxed-Software/anchor-ping-frontend/tree/solution-decrement) if you want more context.